Online and stochastic Douglas-Rachford splitting method for large scale machine learning: Introduction and problem statement

 \section{Introduction and problem statement}

-First introduced in~\cite{douglas1956numerical}, the Douglas-Rachford splitting technique has become popular in recent years due to its fast theoretical convergence rates and strong practical performance.
+First introduced in~\cite{douglas1956numerical}, the Douglas-Rachford splitting technique has become popular in recent years due to its fast theoretical convergence rate and strong practical performance.
 The method is first proposed to addresses the minimization of the sum of two functions $g(x)+h(x)$.
-The method was extended in~\cite{lions1979splitting} to handle problems involving the sum of two nonlinear monotone operator problems.
+It was extended in~\cite{lions1979splitting} to handle problems involving the sum of two nonlinear monotone operator problems.
 For further developments, see~\cite{eckstein1992douglas,combettes2009iterative,combettes2011proximal}.
-However, most of these variants implicityly assume full accessibility of all data values, while in reality one can hardly ignore that the size of data is rapidly increasing in various domain, and thus batch mode learning procedure cannot deal with the huge size training set for the data probably cannot be loaded into the memory simultaneously.
-Furthermore, it cannot be started until the training data are prepared, hence cannot effectively deal with training data appear in sequence, such as audio and video processing~\cite{shi2013audio}.
+However, most of these variants implicitly assume full accessibility of all data values, while in reality one can hardly ignore the fact that the size of data is rapidly increasing in various domain, and thus batch mode learning procedure cannot deal with the huge size training set for the data probably cannot be loaded into the memory simultaneously.
+Furthermore, it cannot be started until the training data is prepared, hence cannot effectively deal with training data appear in sequence, such as audio and video processing~\cite{shi2013audio}.
 In such situation, sequential learning become powerful tools.

-Online learning is one of the most promising methods in large scale machine learning tasks in these days~\cite{zinkevich2003online,wang2012online}.
+Online and stochastic learning are of the most promising methods in large scale machine learning tasks in these days~\cite{zinkevich2003online,wang2012online}.
 Important advances have been made on sequential learning in the recent literature on similar problems.
 Composite objective mirror descent (COMID)~\cite{duchi2010composite} generalizes mirror descent~\cite{beck2003mirror} to the online setting.
 Regularized dual averaging (RDA)~\cite{xiao2010dual} generalizes dual averaging~\cite{nesterov2009primal} to online and composite optimization, and can be used for distributed optimization~\cite{duchi2012dual}.
 Online alternating direction multiplier method (ADMM)~\cite{suzuki2013dual}, RDA-ADMM~\cite{suzuki2013dual} and online proximal gradient (OPG) ADMM~\cite{wang2012online} generalize classical ADMM~\cite{gabay1976dual} to online and stochastic settings.

-Our focus in this paper is to generalize the Douglas-Rachford splitting to online settings.
+Our focus in this paper is to generalize the Douglas-Rachford splitting to online and stochastic settings.
 In this work, we consider the problems of the following form: